 “Give us today our daily bread.”

-When I pray with our children at night one thing that always makes the list is “Thank you, Lord, for supplying all of our needs today.”
-That’s a word my children misuse a lot – NEED.
+When I prayed with our children at night (they are all young adults these days) one thing that always made the list was, “Thank you, Lord, for supplying all of our needs today.”
+That’s a word my children misused a lot – NEED.
 I catch myself doing the same thing from time to time.
 I need this.
 I need that.
 This begs the question: what do we really need, anyway?

 Food.
 Shelter.
 Clothing.

 What about a bigger house?
 Don’t need it.
 A nicer car?
 Don’t need it.
 An X-Box 360?
 Don’t need it.
 A nice vacation cruise?
 Don’t need it.
 A bigger TV?
 Don’t need it.
 The new iPhone?
 Don’t need it.